 Upper cervical chiropractic care focuses on eliminating the underlying cause of back pain.
 It does this not by masking symptoms or only adjusting areas of pain, but by addressing the root of the problem.
 In many cases, the beginnings of back pain come from a vertebra that sits at the very top of the spine.
 This vertebra, called your atlas, is the most freely movable one of the entire spinal column.
 This makes it particularly vulnerable to misaligning, whether from injury or the repetitive wear and tear characteristics of many of our jobs.
 When the atlas misaligns, you can think of it like the first domino to topple over, causing a chain reaction throughout the rest of the spine.

 The atlas bears the weight of our heads.
-When it is not aligned properly, in order to keep the head upright and level, the rest of the spine is forced to compensate.
+When misaligned, in order to keep the head upright and level, the rest of the spine is forced to compensate.
 Many times, this causes the shoulders and hips to become off-level.
 This creates abnormal muscle tension on one side of the body, and can cause mid- or low-back pain over time.
-The misalignment also causes irritation to your body’s nervous system, which can not only contribute to the pain and discomfort but also cause other health issues as well.
+The misalignment also causes irritation to your body's nervous system, which can not only contribute to the pain and discomfort but also cause other health issues as well.

 Upper cervical care has helped many back pain sufferers to achieve relief and return to the quality of life they desire.
 Whether your goals are to return to playing sports, or to simply be able to sit on the floor to play with your children, upper cervical chiropractic care can help your body to function better.